IBM/kafka-quickstart-workshop/part3/README.md

 Now that the runtime is running, we are able to start connectors by using the REST API.

 In order to start the connector, we need some configurations.
-Create a file, with the following content:
+Create a file (c:\my_config\source1.json, with the following content:

 ```json
 {